snlucas/fapi-exercises/README.md

     | Update the String       | PUT    |
     | Delete the whole String | DELETE |

- 2. Get Pokemons by name or number;
- 3. Save Pokemons searched in cache;
- 4. Use Svelte in CRUD Hello, World!;
+ 2. Use Svelte in CRUD Hello, World!;
+ 3. Test Database;
+ 4. Authorization;
+ 5. Scraping Bit is Myth Blog;